 The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.
-The statement of net position includes all of the District's assets and liabilities.
+The statement of net assets includes all of the District's assets and liabilities.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.

 The two government-wide financial statements report the District's net position and how it has changed.
-Net position, the difference between the District's assets and deferred outflows, and the District's deferred inflows and liabilities, is one way to measure the District's financial health or position.
+Net position, the difference between the District's assets/deferred outflows and liabilities/deferred inflows, is one way to measure the District's financial health or position.